 Heating equipment misuse or failure caused 57,000 blazes.
 Half of those home heating fires are reported during the months of December, January, and February.
 It's not too early to get ahead of the winter freeze.

-Check out these ten tips to make sure your family is safe this winter.
+ten tips to make sure your family is safe this winter.

 Coming up Monday on NewsChannel5 at 11, we're on your side explaining techniques so you and your family can make a safe fire escape.
 It's all part of our 5 On Your Side Survival Guide reports, airing every night this week at 11 p.m.